How Does The Trucking Industry’s Standard Of Care Affect My Rights?

 • Was the truck driver operating their vehicle for more than the maximum number of consecutive hours allowed?

-• Was the truck driver speeding, distracted, under the influence, fatigued, or otherwise unable to safely operate the vehicle?
+• Was the truck driver speeding, distracted driving, under the influence, driver fatigued, or otherwise unable to safely operate the vehicle?

 • Had the trucking company and/or trucking broker taken extreme caution with respect to the vehicle’s maintenance requirements?